New to TennesseeCompare Car Insurance Quotes in 3 Steps

 The first thing you will need to do when you make Tennessee your new home is to find your local County Clerk office.
 The County Clerk handles all vehicle issues.

-You have 30 days to obtain a driver’s license as well as 30 days to register your vehicles.
+You have 30 days to obtain a driver’s license as well as register your vehicles.
 In order to do that you need to visit your local County Clerk.
 In some counties in Tennessee, you will need to pass an emissions test and there is a state requirement to carry liability car insurance.

 Documents you will need:

 - Proof of US citizenship, lawful permanent resident status or proof of authorized stay or temporary legal presence in the US.

 - Proof of any name changes if different than name on proof of citizenship documents.